DEBRIDGE148/Stork_Bot/README.md

 Don’t worry — just join our [Discord Chat](https://discord.gg/shFBFNdn) and we’ll gladly help you out!

 🔑 Keywords
+Automated validation bot for the Stork Oracle network.
+This bot helps you automate the verification process to earn rewards through the Stork Oracle system
 - Depin
 - Stork
 - Stork-Reger